3 Things to Know About Using a Power-over-Ethernet (PoE) IP Security Camera

 Power-over-ethernet (PoE) is one of the methods you can use to provide power and an internet connection to your security cameras.

-PoE is incredibly simple to implement and use and is an excellent choice for many enterprise organizations.
+PoE is incredibly simple to implement and is an excellent choice for many enterprise organizations.
 While PoE isn’t the right solution for every company (read about this company’s solar-powered security cameras), it’s one of the most effective and reliable ways to power security cameras and offers many advantages.

-If you’re thinking about using a PoE setup, this blog post will help outline what you should know before transitioning.
+If you’re thinking about using a PoE setup, this blog post will outline what you should know before transitioning.

 Before PoE, any device that connected to an internet or LAN network needed two cables to function: an ethernet cable to carry the data, and a power cable to carry the electrical current to power the device.